 The Prize ceremony will be held in Stockholm, Sweden on November 11th, 2015 at 6 pm.

 An international jury will select the winners.
 Jury deliberations will be confidential and final.

 Who supports the Prize?

-Between 2005-2012, the Tällberg Foundation honored people with the Tällberg Foundation Leadership Award for Principled Pragmatism.
-Here you will find a list of the recipients for this past award.
+From 2005-2012, the Tällberg Foundation honored people with the Tällberg Foundation Leadership Award for Principled Pragmatism was.
+Here you will find the recipients of this past award.